-- In EB GUIDE Studio only one material per mesh is allowed.
-If your 3D graphic has more than one material per mesh, during import EB GUIDE Studio creates additional mesh for each additional material. - During the import of an .fbx file only a default material widget is created.
+- If your 3D graphic has more than one material per mesh, during import EB GUIDE Studio creates additional mesh for each additional material. - During the import of an .fbx file only a default material widget is created.
 If your 3D model has other types of materials, EB GUIDE Studio adds only a default material and its properties are set to default values.
-In EB GUIDE Studio, you can add other types of materials using PBR Phong material and PBR GGX material widgets. - If in EB GUIDE Studio a mesh has several materials added, only the topmost material widget is rendered. - When you import an . fbx file that was exported from Blender, the emissive color is set to (0, 0, 0) and all lights in the scene are changed to a directional light with an intensity of 1.0.
+In EB GUIDE Studio, you can add other types of materials using PBR Phong material and PBR GGX material widgets. - In EB GUIDE Studio only one material per mesh is rendered.
+If a mesh has several materials added, only the topmost material widget is rendered. - When you import an . fbx file that was exported from Blender, the emissive color is set to (0, 0, 0) and all lights in the scene are changed to a directional light with an intensity of 1.0.
 This is done because Blender does not export the necessary material and light information.

-After importing a 3D graphic file, a subfolder is created in the folder \$GUIDE_PROJECT_PATH/<project name>/resources.
+After importing a 3D graphic file, a subfolder is created in the folder \$GUIDE\PROJECT\PATH/created name>/resources.
 The subfolder is named after the imported . fbx file.
 Additionally date and time of creation are added to the name of the subfolder.

-Example 6.1.
 Naming of the import folder

 The 3D graphic file is called car.fbx.
-After importing a 3D graphic file in EB GUIDE Studio, in \$GUIDE_PROJECT_PATH/<project name>/resources you find a subfolder named car-20160102 103029.
+After importing a 3D graphic file in EB GUIDE Studio, in \$GUIDE\PROJECT\PATH/project name>/resources you find a subfolder named car\-20160102 103029.